parviziAH/deployment-study-group/README.md

 This roadmap equips participants with the skills to deploy and manage a realistic retail store inventory system using containerization and orchestration.
 Designed for complete beginners, it features hands-on exercises that build a functional application step-by-step, simulating real-world workflows.
 Starting with Docker basics, you'll create a Python-based inventory algorithm, a web frontend to display results, and scale it with Kubernetes.

 ### Setup
-Git Hooks Setup
-To ensure consistent development practices across our team, this repository uses Git hooks to enforce certain workflows.
-The most important hook prevents direct pushes to the main branch, encouraging the use of feature branches and pull requests instead.

-Setting Up Git Hooks
-After cloning the repository, please run the following command to set up the Git hooks:
+Running this file prevents direct pushes to the main branch After cloning the repository, please run the following command to set up the Git hooks:
 ```
 ./.githooks/setup_githooks.sh